Using Recursive Queries to Simplify SQL Code

 SELECT * FROM cred;

-This recusrive query separates the credit accounts in the balance table, which have positive values.
+This recursive query separates the credit accounts in the balance table, which have positive values.
 By using recursive queries in this way, you can extract relevant data much more efficiently than using ad-hoc queries and SQL aggregation queries.

 Example: Calculating General Balance for Customers